 6) Get Your Customers to “Raise Their Hand”

 Finally, marketing is about getting potential customers to “Raise Their Hand”.
-Marketing should primarily be focused on getting potential customers to show that they are interested in buying from you I the future.
-Typically, only a small portion of your actual customer base are ready to make purchases right now while the large majority will be ready to buy from you at some point in the future.
+Marketing should primarily be focused on getting potential customers show that they are interested in buying from you.
+Typically, only a small portion of your actual customer base are ready to make purchases right now.
+The majority will be ready to buy from you at some point in the future.
 When your prospects “raise their hand” and show that they’re interested, it is the marketer’s job to keep in communication with them until they are ready to buy.
-If we don’t stay in communication with them and help convince them to buy our products consistently then we may potentially lose their business if they become uninterested or find a new product.
+If we don’t stay in communication with them and help convince them to buy our products, then we may potentially lose their business if they become uninterested or find a new product.

-As a marketer you must constantly be aware of how the marketplace is changing and make sure you are actively making the changes to make sure your marketing strategy is working.
+As a marketer you must constantly be aware of how the marketplace is changing.
+Make sure you are actively making the changes to ensure your marketing strategy is working.
 Click here to watch Brad’s Drive Time to learn more.